theramjad/problem-solving-bookmarks/A-LEVEL.md

 _I have included the Google Books link for each.
 You can find them on Amazon or eBay and buy them yourself._

 - [Thinking Physics](https://books.google.co.uk/books?id=Q9ZINwAACAAJ) had a really good collection of short physics-related problems.
 It's probably the most accessible book of this list.
-- [Professor Povey's Preplexing Problems](https://books.google.co.uk/books?id=Jmh-zQEACAAJ) is a book I bought in early Year 12 and used it a lot throughout the two years.
+- [Professor Povey's Perplexing Problems](https://books.google.co.uk/books?id=Jmh-zQEACAAJ) is a book I bought in early Year 12 and used it a lot throughout the two years.
 It has a great set of problems of varying difficulty across physics with some neat solutions too.
-- [The Chicken from Minsk](https://books.google.co.uk/books?id=X99AAQAAIAAJ) is a colleciton of maths and physics brain twisters of varyin difficultly that I really enjoyed doing.
+- [The Chicken from Minsk](https://books.google.co.uk/books?id=X99AAQAAIAAJ) is a collection of maths and physics brain twisters of varying difficultly that I really enjoyed doing.
-- [Brainteaster Physics](https://books.google.co.uk/books/about/Brainteaser_Physics.html?id=rLAI-0GVnD8C) is an awesome book that got me thinking about some fun and imaginative problems.
+- [Brainteaser Physics](https://books.google.co.uk/books/about/Brainteaser_Physics.html?id=rLAI-0GVnD8C) is an awesome book that got me thinking about some fun and imaginative problems.
 I only did a few questions from here because some are really quite solid!

 ## Websites